ionos-enterprise/ionos-enterprise-cli/README.md

 ## Create Data Center

 We need to supply some parameters to get our first data center created.
-In this case, we will set the location to 'us/las' so that this data center is created under the [DevOps Data Center](https://devops.profitbricks.com/tutorials/devops-data-center-information/).
-Other valid locations can be determined by reviewing the [REST API Documentation](https://devops.profitbricks.com/api/rest/#locations).
+In this case, we will set the location to 'us/las'.
+Other valid locations can be determined by reviewing the [Cloud API Documentation](https://devops.profitbricks.com/api/cloud/v4/#locations).
 That documentation is an excellent resource since that is what the ProfitBricks CLI is calling to complete these operations.

 ```
 $ profitbricks datacenter create --name "Demo" --description "CLI Demo Data Center" --location "us/las"